MD/Master of Science in Translational Research (MSTR)

 In addition to submitting an MSTR application, Perelman medical students must also submit a Master’s Program Registration Form to the Associate Director of the Combined Degree and Physician Scholar Programs Office (6th floor JMEC).

-Application deadline: October of third year [refer to MSTR Program website for exact date]
+Application deadline: December 1 of third year [refer to MSTR Program website for details]

 Perelman medical students may apply to the MD/MSTR program during their third year of medical school.
 Decisions to award CTSA funding will be made beginning in the fall of the third year.